Premia China Treasury & Policy Bank Bond Long Duration ETFPrint Page

 - Access to Long Duration Chinese Government Securities: Unique exposure for investors with long duration asset-liability management or diversification needs

 - Attractive Yield Potential: Long duration China government bonds consistently provide attractive yield and favourable yield differential with major government bonds

 - Operational Efficient: Listed on HKEx with intraday liquidity and minimal operational hassle

 - Cost Efficient: ongoing expenses of only 0.28% p.a.

 Fund Objective and Investment Strategy

-In seeking to achieve the Sub-Fund’s investment objective, the Manager will use an optimised representative sampling strategy by investing directly in a representative sample of the RMB denominated and settled bonds issued by the Government of China, the China Development Bank, the Agricultural Development Bank of China or the Export-Import Bank of China and distributed within the PRC that collectively reflects the investment characteristics of the Index.
+In seeking to achieve the ETF’s investment objective, the Manager will use an optimised representative sampling strategy by investing directly in a representative sample of the RMB denominated and settled bonds issued by the Government of China, the China Development Bank, the Agricultural Development Bank of China or the Export-Import Bank of China and distributed within the PRC that collectively reflects the investment characteristics of the Index.

 NAV and Intraday Estimated NAV